 - (1) Results of audit of business report and other relevant documents - 1) The business report and supplementary schedules present fairly the financial condition of the Company in conformity with related laws and regulations and the Articles of Incorporation of the Company. - 2) Regarding the execution of duties by Directors, there were no instances of misconduct or material matters in violation of laws and regulations, nor of the Articles of Incorporation of the Company. - 3) The resolution of the Board of Directors regarding the internal control system is fair and reasonable.
-There are no matters requiring additional comment regarding the contents of the business report on such internal control and the execution of duties by Directors. - (2) Results of audit of the non-consolidated financial statements and supplementary schedules
+There are no matters requiring additional comment regarding the contents of the business report on such internal control system and the execution of duties by Directors.
+Meanwhile, as described in the business report, an inappropriate charging transaction occurred for "Project Babel," a game released in June 2019, and the Special Investigation Committee reported that there were no other incidents of a similar nature, and recommended identification of the cause and measures for preventing a recurrence of the incident.
+We have confirmed that the Company has been making efforts to reform consciousness of all Company Officers and employees and prevent a recurrence of the incident.
+We, as the Audit and Supervisory Committee, will continue to pay close attention to the progress of the measures. - (2) Results of audit of the non-consolidated financial statements and supplementary schedules

-The auditing methods and results of the financial auditor, Deloitte Touche Tohmatsu LLC, are fair and reasonable. - (3) Results of audit of consolidated financial statements

-The auditing methods and results of the financial auditor, Deloitte Touche Tohmatsu LLC, are fair and reasonable.
+The auditing methods and results of the financial auditor, Deloitte Touche Tohmatsu LLC, are fair and reasonable. - (3) Results of audit of consolidated financial statements The auditing methods and results of the financial auditor, Deloitte Touche Tohmatsu LLC, are fair and reasonable.